zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 ## I transferred coins to Binance (Coinbase, Kucoin or any other exchange) but did not receive them on the exchange side.

 We currently don’t provide a direct connection with exchanges.
 Most transactions would actually pass by Ethereum mainnet before reaching the exchange.
-Please, contact the exchange’s support team.
+Please contact the exchange’s support team.

 ## My Metamask is not connecting with Polygon wallet.